jgaa/restc-cpp/README.md

-Finally, in a world where the Internet is getting increasingly [dangerous](http://www.dailydot.com/layer8/bruce-schneier-internet-of-things/), and all kind of malicious parties, from your own government to international Mafia (with Putin in Moscow and the Clown in the White House, the differences is blurring out), search for vulnerabilities in your software stack to snoop, ddos, intercept and blackmail you and your customers/users - I have a strong emphasis on security in all software projects I'm involved in.
+Finally, in a world where the Internet is getting increasingly [dangerous](http://www.dailydot.com/layer8/bruce-schneier-internet-of-things/), and all kind of malicious parties, from your own government to the international Mafia (with Putin in Moscow and other autocrats in parliaments and as head of state all over the world - including USA, EU and Norway -, the differences is blurring out), search for vulnerabilities in your software stack to snoop, ddos, intercept and blackmail you and your customers/users - I have a strong emphasis on security in all software projects I'm involved in.
 I have limited the